 Rice is a staple in Japan and has been cultivated for more than 3,000 years.
 Still, traditional rice harvesting in Japan is a significant part of Japanese culture.
 In the Edo period, rice yields were a measure of a lord’s wealth, and when asked about income, they would usually say the amount of rice receive each year.

-To create quality rice, farmers first have to create quality soil.
-This process begins when the Sakura start blooming and ends when the soil is deemed ready.
+To ensure quality rice, farmers first have to create quality soil.
+This process begins when the Sakura trees start blooming and ends when the earth is deemed ready.
 I visited a traditional rice farming area in Hyogo Prefecture called Kami-Cho.
-It has a terraced rice field that belongs to one of the top 100 most beautiful rice fields of Japan.
+It has a terraced rice field that belongs to Japan’s top 100 most beautiful rice fields.
 The harvest for this particular rice field starts in early September.

 WATTENTION NINJA WRITER PROFILE